On this page

 - Known relatives or associates

-An address is particularly useful as a confirmation tool — once you have a number, matching it against a known address and age range confirms you have the right person.
-Our guides on finding someone's address and finding someone by name and city are useful companions to this one, and our guide on name searches covers the identity anchoring step before any contact information search.
+An address is particularly useful as a confirmation tool.
+Once you have a number, matching it against a known address and age range confirms you have the right person.
+Our guides on finding someone's address and finding someone by name and city are useful companions to this one.
+Our guide on searching by name covers the identity anchoring step before any contact information search.

+For cell numbers, aggregators are the most practical starting point.
 Cell numbers in aggregator databases are typically attached to the person's name and identity record rather than to a specific address.
-That means a cell number that was captured at a prior address usually travels with the person through subsequent moves — and often remains current even when the address associated with it is years out of date.
-In practice, aggregators surface cell numbers more reliably than most people expect, and the name anchor is the relevant search term rather than the current address.
+That means a cell number captured at a prior address usually travels with the person through subsequent moves and often remains current even when the associated address is years out of date.
+I run the name and age range first and let the aggregator surface whatever numbers are associated.
+Address context still helps confirm the right person, but the name is the anchor for the number itself.

-Court records — particularly civil filings, small claims, and bankruptcy documents — sometimes include phone numbers as contact information in the filing.
+Court filings, particularly civil cases, small claims, and bankruptcy documents, sometimes include phone numbers as contact information in the filing.
 This is not universal, but it is a legitimate source that is often overlooked.
-Our court record search guide explains how to access these records efficiently by county.
+Our court record search guide explains how to access filings efficiently by county.

 When public records help with phone number searches